 Independence at home

 If you have a disability that makes living alone difficult, making some adaptations to your home may help.
-You may also get extra support to help you live in your own home.
+You may also get extra support to help you live in your own home, including anyone is blind, deaf or visually or hearing impaired.

 Living in your own home